christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - But not for event time (no strict consistency), so we can expect a lot of OOO
 - But: The buffer also helps here to avoid OOO.
 Strict concistency is too expensive: Assuming the clocks of all devices are the same (which is rare; we only have that with infra in full control (cf. Google example)), we would still need to order events before storing in the store, but we won't know if there are still events to come (due to network latency of some clients).
 This would require extremely expensive coordination between clients.
 This is only of theoretical interest: we don't need that in practice due to OOO handling and the buffer

 "However, we must not assume that the data will always arrive in the correct time sequence.
-When we perform the search for the complex event, it may happen that the user data arrives earlier than the GPS data. "
+When we perform the search for the complex event, it may happen that the user data arrives earlier than the GPS data."

-#### Transaction Handling
+TODO Transaction Handling ?

-- TODO no transactions so far, which is good for us.
-No need to think about linearizing transactions and making them atomic.
-- Only atomic inserts
-- If we need transactions, especially across partitions, refer to [@sec:partitioning] and [@sec:coordination-free-replication]

 ""Currently, there is a lack of systems supporting the above-described workload scenario (write-intensive, ad hoc temporal queries, and fault-tolerance).
 Standard database systems are not designed for supporting such write-intensive workloads.
 Their separation of data and transaction logs generally incurs high overheads."